 Em: What causes IBS?

-The most common factors include intestinal dysbiosis (imbalance of good to bad gut bacteria), small intestinal bacterial overgrowth (SIBO), parasites, impaired or altered digestive secretions (stomach acid, pancreatic enzymes, bile), poor food absorption, or due to a gastrointestinal infection (such as travellers diarrhea or food poisoning).
+The most common factors include intestinal dysbiosis (imbalance of good to bad gut bacteria), small intestinal bacterial overgrowth (SIBO), parasites, impaired or altered digestive secretions (stomach acid, pancreatic enzymes, bile), poor food absorption, or due to a gastrointestinal infection (such as travelers diarrhea or food poisoning).

 All these factors can alter the makeup of your gut bacteria, and these guys are thought to play a major role in IBS.
 Research has found that the gut bacteria of those with IBS is significantly different to those without IBS.

 Taking this a step further, it was found that the type of dominant bacteria within the gut of those who have IBS will depend on their symptoms.
-So people with diarrhea-predominant IBS will have different bacteria dominating their gut compared to those who have constipation-predominant IBS.
+So people with diarrhea-predominant IBS symptoms will have different bacteria dominating their gut compared to those who have constipation-predominant IBS.

 So the main question is what can alter our gut bacteria and increase our chance of developing IBS?
 One major cause is antibiotics.
 These treat bacterial infections and can save lives, although these days they are hugely over-prescribed and often wrongly-prescribed.
 If you do get prescribed these be sure to take a course of probiotics afterwards to resupply your gut with the good bugs.
 In addition to antibiotics, other factors that alter gut bacteria are poor diet, chronic stress, medications (including the oral contraceptive pill), C-section birth, and exclusive bottle feeding.